SantosJGND/santosjgnd.github.io/docs/_posts/2023-07-19-bioinformatics-counts.markdown

 # Conclusion

 This is a simple idea with many applications.
-For example i have used it to extract the mutation spectrum in primates [1], more recently to study patterns of cross-mapping in metagenomics [2].
-It occurs me that it could be useful to apply to VCF files given their binary nature.
+I have used it to extract the mutation spectrum in primates [1], more recently to study patterns of cross-mapping in metagenomics [2].
+It could be useful to apply to VCF files to study patterns of variation in populations.

 [1] https://doi.org/10.1093/gbe/evad019